Scaling limits and universality: Critical percolation on weighted graphs converging to an $L^3$ graphon: Introduction

 We apply our general theorem to random graphs obtained under critical percolation on edge-weighted graphs that converge, in a suitable topology, to an $L^3$ graphon.
 The theory of graphons is now a standard tool for sampling and studying convergence properties of dense graph sequences, and has found applications in many branches of applied science, especially in statistics and machine learning.
 The precise definition of the model we are considering is given in Section~\ref{sec:def-graphon-percolation}.
 The phase transition in this model follows from the results in \cite{BBSJOR07,bollobas-borgs-chayes-riordan,bollobas-janson-riordan-cut-norm}.
 Note that in all these works, only the transition from the purely subcritical regime to the purely supercritical regime was studied--the near critical behavior was not considered.

 As a consequence of our universality principle, we will show that under some regularity conditions, the metric scaling limit in this model is the same as that of the \erdos random graph (given in \eqref{eqn:lim-add-br-go}) modulo a constant.
 To our knowledge, this gives the first result where the existence of a critical window is established and the metric scaling limit is obtained inside the critical window without any assumptions on the specific functional form of the graphon.
 (As mentioned above, the metric scaling limit for this model was only known in the special case of the rank-one setting where the kernel has a multiplicative form: $W(x, y) = \phi(x)\phi(y)$, $x, y\in [0, 1]$.)
 Here, the $L^3$ condition ensures that the scaling limit is of a Brownian nature, i.e., the model belongs to the \erdos universality class.
-We expect scaling limits of a different type to arise when the $L^3$ condition is replaced by an $L^p$ condition where $p\in (2, 3)$; we will revisit this point in Remark~\ref{rem:4}.
+There are other regimes where we expect scaling limits of a different type to arise; we will revisit this point in Remark~\ref{rem:4}.
 As a further application of our result on graphons, we obtain the metric scaling limit of Aldous-Pittel's RGIV model \cite{aldous2000random} inside the critical window.

 The main universality principle of this paper can be applied to several other problems.
 In \cite{bhamidi-broutin-sen-wang-bsr}, we apply our universality theorem to dynamic random graph models including bounded size rules \cite{spencer2007birth} and establish the metric scaling limit inside the critical window.
 In \cite{lubetzky-peled-noise}, the authors use this universality result as one of the ingredients to study noise sensitivity of critical random graphs.
 We expect that our general method can be used to obtain the critical metric scaling limit of Ruci\'nski and Wormald's random graph process with degree consraints \cite{rucinski-wormald}.
 At present, we are missing a technical condition about the barely subcritical behavior of this model.
 We will briefly discuss this in Section~\ref{sec:disc}.
 Further, as shown in \cite{addario2013scaling} (see also \cite{addarioberry-sen,bhamidi-sen-heavy-tailed-mst}), obtaining the metric structure of maximal components at criticality is a key tool in analyzing more complicated objects such as the minimal spanning tree (MST) on the giant component in the supercritical regime.
 Establishing the critical scaling limits such as those obtained in this paper would be one of the steps in establishing universality for such objects as well.